 To apply for Artists Exemption, you must be a resident or ordinarily a resident who treats an EU Member State or an EEA State as your permanent home.

-But what counts as cultural or artistic merit?
-Well basically, a work of art is thought to have cultural merit if; it enhances one or more aspects of national or international culture through its form and/or content.
+Well, a work of art is thought to have cultural merit if; it enhances one or more aspects of national or international culture through its form and/or content.

 It has artistic merit if; it enhances to a significant degree the canon of work in the relevant category in its quality of form and/or content.

 Want to Claim Your Artist Exemption Tax Refund or File Your Self Assessed Taxes?